Chestnut Hill College: Academics

-The college offers Associate of Arts, Bachelor of Arts, Bachelor of Music, and Bachelor of Science degrees.
-It also offers graduate programs in professional fields as well as the Doctor in Clinical Psychology degree (Psy.D.).
+The college offers certificates, Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Nursing degrees.
+It also offers a combined BS in Human Services Leadership and Policy Studies/MS in Human Services Management, in addition to other graduate programs in professional fields as well as the Doctor in Clinical Psychology degree (Psy.D.).

 Athletics

 Chestnut Hill College's sports teams are known as the Griffins.
 Chestnut Hill College is an NCAA Division II institution that competes in the Central Atlantic Collegiate Conference (CACC).
 Previously, Chestnut Hill was a charter member of the North Eastern Athletic Conference of NCAA Division III from 2004–2005 to 2006–2007.
-The college sponsors 17 varsity intercollegiate sports teams, with baseball, basketball, football, cross country, golf, lacrosse, soccer, sprint football, and tennis for men, and basketball, bowling, cross country, lacrosse, soccer, softball, tennis, and volleyball for women.
-Julia Cohen, formerly in the top 100 in the world in women's tennis, is an assistant coach of the tennis teams.
+The college sponsors twenty varsity intercollegiate sports teams, with baseball, basketball, cross country, golf, lacrosse, soccer, sprint football, tennis, and track and field for men, and basketball, bowling, cross country, flag football, golf, lacrosse, soccer, softball, tennis, track and field, and volleyball for women.

 Chestnut Hill College also has a Quidditch team.
 The Chestnut Hill College Griffins placed third at the 2008 Intercollegiate Quidditch Association World Cup and earned first place at the 2014 Brotherly Love Cup.
 They host an annual Harry Potter Festival in mid- to late October.